What is the “Young Mediterranean Voices” programme?

 Who are our partners?

 Young Mediterranean Voices is coordinated by the Anna Lindh Foundation, co-founded by the British Council, and developed in partnership with the Centre for Mediterranean Integration (CMI), Friends of Europe, the World Leadership Alliance-Club de Madrid, MEDAC and Soliya.
-The programme is funded by the European Commission and co-funded by the Government of Finland and World Bank Group.
+The programme is funded by the European Commission and co-funded by the Government of Finland, the British Council and World Bank Group.